kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ```
 After the broadcast, all the nodes maintain the same params with the first node
 (Theoretically, we could broadcast params from any participant node.).
 Then,
-the subsequent train steps won't need the broadcast anymore thanks to the
+the subsequent train steps won't need the broadcast anymore and only
-gradient accumulations.
+gradient accumulations will be performed.
 Similarly, the
-broadcast communication will use NCCL if it is available.
+broadcast communication can benefit from NCCL if it is available.
 ```
 [1,0]:Broadcast Weights
 [1,0]:[array([[-0.3814857, -0.3814857, -0.3814857],